 The next major improvement we had was in 2008 when we constructed a roof over the steaming bay which made it very pleasant to steam up and down without getting wet or sun burnt.
 We also installed a BBQ so the canteen could cook in comfort.
 Talking about the canteen, over the past few years they have been getting better and better and more and more of the public are buying their meals instead of bringing them.

 In 2009, we removed the overhead bridge that led to the elevated track inner picnic area.
 We also made a swinging track section so it was easier to get into the picnic area and that has now become a very popular spot.

-In 2010, we applied for, and received, a government grant for $57,000.
+In 2010, we applied for, and received, a government grant.
 This enabled us to expand the carriage shed and buy some tables to replace the old ones.
 A roof over the top of some of the tables has made a huge improvement to the public's comfort.

 2014 came around and we have slowly been improving our facilities, mainly our track, but also upgrading our canteen and BBQ area.
 Plans are in place to improve the loading and unloading of locos, upgrade the traction engine road and other facilities for our members.